 No!
 If you plan to e-file your taxes and won't require a physical copy of your W-2, you can opt out.
 Simply go to the Finance section of your Account Settings, and select 'Yes' next to 'Paperless W-2.'
 Once your W-2 is ready, you'll see it in your Documents section.

 What Do I Do If I See An Error On My W-2?

 If you notice any errors with your W-2 let us know and we will issue you with a W-2C, which is a corrected version of your W-2.
 Use your W-2C rather than your old W-2 to file your taxes as it will contain the current and correct information.
-If you don’t let us know of any errors before April 9thForm 4868) and you will be granted an additional six months to file your taxes.we may not be able to get you a corrected copy before tax day.
+If you don’t let us know of any errors before April 9th, 2018, we may not be able to get you a corrected copy before tax day.
 Please keep in mind, it may take up to 2 weeks for us to issue a W-2C after you request it.
-Also, it's possible for you to request an automatic extension of time (
+Also, it's possible for you to request an automatic extension of time (Form 4868) and you will be granted an additional six months to file your taxes.

 I’ve Lost My W-2.
 Can I Get Another One?